Multi-scale Dynamic Wake Modeling and Prediction of Floating Offshore Wind Turbines via Physics-Informed Neural Networks and Fourier Neural Operators: Methods and Setups

 \section{Methods and Setups}

-This section details the methodological framework and computational configurations established to evaluate and compare the performance of FNO and PINNs in modeling FOWT wake dynamics.
-First, the flow data generation process is described, utilizing large-eddy Simulation (LES) and the Actuator Line Method (ALM) to produce high-fidelity reference data under coupled surge-pitch motions.
+This section details the methodological framework and computational configurations established to evaluate and compare the performance of FNOs and PINNs in modeling FOWT wake dynamics.
+First, the flow data generation process is described, utilizing large-eddy simulation (LES) and the actuator line method (ALM) to produce high-fidelity reference data under coupled surge-pitch motions.
 The specific computational domain and mesh refinement strategies are then presented to define the physical problem setup.
-Finally, we provide the mathematical formulations and architectural details of both the Physics-Informed Neural Network (PINN) and the Fourier Neural Operator (FNO), establishing the technical foundation for the subsequent performance evaluation and spectral analysis.
+Finally, we provide the mathematical formulations and architectural details of both the physics-informed neural networks (PINNs) and the Fourier neural operator (FNOs), establishing the technical foundation for the subsequent performance evaluation and spectral analysis.